 Test Userlike for free and chat with your customers on your website, Facebook Messenger, and Telegram.Read more

-For 1:1 customer support, you could simply set up a Telegram account and offer it through its interface (this requires a dedicated phone number), or you set up a bot and connect it to a business solution like Userlike.
-Here’s how .
+For 1:1 customer support, you could simply set up a Telegram account and offer it through its interface (this requires a dedicated phone number).
+Alternatively, you could set up a bot and connect it to a business solution like Userlike .

 Customer service options